 Emergency Management personnel maintain the State Emergency Operating Center complete with extensive telecommunications systems, and an automatic-start power plant which provides emergency electric power to the Operating Center at the Command Readiness Center, 645 New London Avenue, Cranston, RI.
 The Radiological and Communications sections remain in the sub- basement of the State House.
 Emergency Management staff operate a radio system, which expedites telephone calls made from disaster locations to all points, including FEMA.
 The staff also maintains radio communications with all political subdivisions in the State using the Civil Defense State Radio System in cooperation with the Rhode Island National Guard.
-The RIEMA also has developed an emergency radio communications system that allows all hospitals, the Department of Health, and Emergency Management to be on a private radio system.
-Emergency Management staff sustains the Emergency Alert System through periodic plan updates and system tests.
+The RIEMA also has developed an emergency radio communications system that allows all hospitals, the Department of Health, and Emergency Alert System through periodic plan updates and system tests.
 A comprehensive State Emergency Operations Plan is maintained to respond to all types of disasters and includes a strategic plan, a capability assessment, continuity assurance of state and local government, local community emergency operations plans, a resource inventory, training, and mock disaster exercises.